 Many companies take in M.Com graduates.
 M.Com job scope is high and companies such as Infosys, Dell, Capgemini, and many others are the major recruiters of M.Com course graduates.

-It is a notch higher than a bachelors degree in commerce and helps build an in-depth knowledge about various commerce and trade practices, to be utilized in the ever-changing business world.
+It is a notch higher than a bachelor's degree in commerce and helps build an in-depth knowledge about various commerce and trade practices, to be utilized in the ever-changing business world.
 Prestigious and acknowledged banks like Standard Charted Bank, Yes Bank, Manchester Bank are some of the major recruiting and employment partners for professionals of M.Com course.

 Enchanting the routes of trades in the '90s was a major boon for the Economic sector in terms of growth and employment, and that remains one of the major attractions of the pursuance of masters in the field of commerce.

-Corporate financial accounting and corporate tax planning are few of the necessities of the modern-day business sector in terms of auditing the financial industry in the organisation.
+Corporate financial accounting and corporate tax planning are few of the necessities of the modern-day business sector in terms of auditing the financial industry in the organization.
 Accounts Assistant, accountant, business analyst and financial analyst are some of the major recruitment areas in terms of employment perspective and are some of the most lucrative M.Com job opportunities.

 In the era of startups and growth of entrepreneurship, designations such as market analyst, operations manager carry huge responsibility and are in demand and can be filled by the professional of M.Com course.
 Internship opportunities in major companies like Infosys, Dell will add a lot of weight in terms of experience in the resumes of the professional of M.Com course.